xPierG/pierg-reboot/src/about.md

 layout: "default"
 ---

-At my core, I am a software developer.
-I lead innovation, AI and digital transformation initiatives, building my career at the intersection of strategy, technology, and agile execution.
+Deep down, I'm a software engineer.
+This shapes how I lead innovation, AI, and digital transformation: my work is about turning strategy into results... one at a time, bridging the gap between a great idea and working tech through agile, hands-on execution.

-My work is about driving change.
-I currently serve as Chief Innovation and Data Officer at Credem Bank, following an exciting role as Chief Information and Digital Transformation Officer at Ducati and a long experience with Ferrari F1.
-My journey also includes significant experience in tech consulting with Iconsulting and in sw development with Elsag, a former Finmeccaninca Company.
+My career has been a bit of a wild ride, from the pit lanes of Ferrari F1 to the roaring engines at Ducati.
+Today, as Chief Innovation and Data Officer at Credem Bank, I'm bringing that same speed and innovation mindset to finance.
+My journey started by cutting my teeth in tech consulting and slinging code at Elsag, a former Finmeccanica company.

-My approach is hands-on, rooted in a deep technical background and focused on applying emerging technologies like AI and agile practices to solve real-world business problems.
+My approach is hands-on.
+I'm less interested in buzzwords and more focused on applying emerging tech like AI and agile methods to build things that actually work.

-Beyond my corporate roles, I am deeply involved in the innovation ecosystem.
-I'm a co-founder of ImpactHub Reggio Emilia and have been involved with several tech startups.
-I frequently speak at conferences and lecture at universities, sharing insights on AI, digital strategy, and agile methodologies.
+When I'm not at the bank, I'm still building.
+I co-founded ImpactHub Reggio Emilia and love jumping into the trenches with tech startups.
+You'll also find me on conference stages or in university halls, talking (probably too much) about AI, digital strategy, and agile.

-My goal is simple: to continuously challenge the status quo and build what's next.
+My goal is simple: challenge the status quo and build what's next.